apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 [separator][primary-userid]
 ```

-For example, if you are `casuser` and you need locate the surrogate account to which you may want to switch, the credential id provided to CAS would be `+casuser` where the separator is `+` and can be altered via the CAS configuration.
+For example, if you are `casuser` and you need to locate the surrogate account to which you may want to switch, the credential id provided to CAS would be `+casuser` where the separator is `+` and can be altered via the CAS configuration.
 You will need to provide your own password of course.